CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Rounding Algorithms

-\cref{eq:sphere_obj} is precisely the {branch-metric} decomposition that appears in sphere decoding: $L_{j,j}^2$ acts as a per-level weight, and $\tilde W_{:,j}$ is the interference-cancelled (i.e., successive-cancellation) target for column $j$ given already-chosen later columns $\{Q_{:,k}\}_{k>j}$.
-Thus, choosing $Q$ corresponds to \emph{traversing a tree} over columns $j=n,n-1,\dots,1$ in which each decision fixes a column and updates the targets for earlier columns.
+\end{proposition} \cref{eq:sphere_obj} is precisely the branch-metric decomposition that appears in sphere decoding: \(\mathbf L_{j,j}^2\) acts as a per-level weight, and \(\widetilde{\mathbf W}_{:,j}\) is the interference-cancelled center for column \(j\) given already-chosen later columns \(\{\mathbf Q_{:,k}\}_{k>j}\).
+Thus, choosing \(\mathbf Q\) corresponds to \emph{traversing a tree} over columns \(j=n,n-1,\dots,1\), where each decision fixes a column and updates the targets for earlier columns.

-\begin{proof} Let $e_j$ denote the $j$-th standard basis vector in $\mathbb{R}^n$.
-The $j$-th column of $EL$ is
+\begin{proof} Let \(\mathbf e_j\) denote the \(j\)-th standard basis vector in \(\mathbb R^n\).
+The \(j\)-th column of \(\mathbf E\mathbf L\) is

-Since $L$ is lower triangular, $L_{k,j}=0$ for $k<j$, hence
+Since \(\mathbf L\) is lower triangular, \(\mathbf L_{k,j}=0\) for \(k<j\), hence

-Taking squared $\ell_2$ norms and summing over $j$ yields
+Taking squared \(\ell_2\) norms and summing over \(j\) yields